Caroline Giuliani

-Caroline Rose Giuliani (born 1989) is an American filmmaker, political activist, and writer.
-She is the daughter of Rudy Giuliani, the former Mayor of New York City.
-Giuliani has received national media attention for publicly disagreeing with and criticizing her Republican father's politics and political endorsements.
+Caroline Rose Giuliani (born August 22, 1989) is an American filmmaker, political activist, and writer.
+She is the daughter of Rudy Giuliani, the former mayor of New York City.
+Giuliani has received national media attention for publicly disagreeing with, and criticizing, her father's politics and political endorsements.

 Early life and family

-Giuliani was born in 1989 to Donna Hanover, a journalist and television personality, and Rudy Giuliani, an attorney and Republican politician.
+Giuliani was born in 1989 to Donna Hanover, a journalist and television personality, and Rudy Giuliani, an attorney and Republican politician; she was given Rose as her middle name.
 She is of Italian descent on her father's side.
 Her paternal great-grandparents, Rodolfo and Evangelina Giuliani, were from Tuscany.
 Her great-uncle, Tullio "Leo" D'Avanzo, operated a loan sharking and gambling ring at a restaurant in Brooklyn.
-Her brother, Andrew Giuliani, served as Special Assistant to the President and Associate Director of the Office of Public Liaison for former U.S. President Donald Trump.
+She has an older brother, Andrew Giuliani, who was born in 1986.
+He served as Special Assistant to the President and Associate Director of the Office of Public Liaison for President Donald Trump.

-Prior to her birth, Giuliani's father had served as the United States Attorney for the Southern District of New York and as the United States Associate Attorney General.
-In 1993 her father was elected Mayor of New York City, and the family moved into Gracie Mansion in 1994, the official mayoral residence in Carl Schurz Park.
+Prior to her birth, Giuliani's father had served as the U.S. Attorney for the Southern District of New York and as the U.S. Associate Attorney General.
+In the 1993 New York City mayoral election, her father was elected mayor of New York City, and the family moved into Gracie Mansion in 1994, the official mayoral residence in Carl Schurz Park.
 In October 2000 her parents filed for divorce and her father moved out of Gracie Mansion in August of the following year.
 Giuliani continued to live at Gracie Mansion with her mother and brother until her father's term ended in December 2001.
 The family relocated to a home in East Manhattan.
 Her parents' divorce was finalized in 2002.
-In 2003 her father married Judith Nathan, a nurse and medical sales executive, and her mother married Edwin Oster, an attorney.
-In 2018 her father joined President Donald Trump's legal team.
+In 2003, her father married Judith Nathan, a nurse and medical sales executive, and her mother married Edwin Oster, an attorney.
+In 2018, her father joined President Trump's legal team.
 Giuliani has been estranged from her father since her parents' divorce.

 Giuliani was raised in the Catholic faith and was baptized by Monsignor Alan Placa.
 She was educated at Trinity School, a private school in Manhattan that is part of the Ivy Preparatory School League, graduating in 2007.
 She attended Harvard College, where she studied theatre and film production.
 At Harvard, Giuliani served as the experimental theater coordinator of the Harvard Radcliffe Dramatic Club and interned with documentary filmmaker Ross McElwee.
 Giuliani also trained with the Atlantic Theater Company in New York, the Royal Academy of Dramatic Art in London, and Collaborative Arts Project 21, a partnership with New York University's Tisch School of the Arts.